elastic/ecs/USAGE.md

 #### Intermediate-Only

 The `--intermediate-only` argument is used for debugging purposes.
-It only generates the "intermediate files" of ECS without generating the rest of the artifacts.
+It only generates the ["intermediate files"](generated/ecs), `ecs_flat.yml` and `ecs_nested.yml`, without generating the rest of the artifacts.
+More information on the different intermediate files can be found in the generated directory's [README](generated/README.md).